KottenAlin/OutOfAmo/README.md

 - Palm starts walking before shooting sniper
 - Add visuals to make it easier to find the target when shooting.
 - Make more userfriendly by giving visual or audio for several of our fuctions.
 Mainly that you have limited time and that you need items (popcorn and missile).
 - Police can shoot through walls.
+- Sound issues.
+The sounds don't sound
+-   JFK drives in circles sometimes.
+(Viggo says it's due to colliders.)

 ## Tools and Sources